Slothologist/KnowledgeBase/README.md

   will return the number of distinct Persons.

 #### Get
 With get you can retrieve a non basic data object.
-'Get' querries shall be of the form 'get *NBDO*'.
+'Get' queries shall be of the form 'get *NBDO*'.
 The *NBDO* must be either 'KBase', 'Arena', 'Context', 'RCObjects' or 'Crowd'.

 ##### Examples